ThisWeekGhana.com becomes the D-O-T

 E. Ablorh-Odjidja, Ghanadot

 The resolution was spearheaded by a group of House Representatives, among whom was Mr. Donald M. Payne, an African American representing the Congressional District of Newark, NJ.
-Kudos to Mr. Payne for not kowtowing to the usual orthodoxy of black unity that required opposition to imperialism at all cost, even when your own was culpable.

 The desire of the resolution was to commend the effort of South African dock workers of the port of Durban, and members of the South African Transport and Allied Workers Union, who blocked the attempt to transfer arms from China to Zimbabwe, through South African ports.